2 killed, 1 injured after father, twin children involved in standoff, fire in Gaston County: Police

 GASTON COUNTY, N.C.
-(QUEEN CITY NEWS) —One 11-year-old twin has died and the other is injured after a standoff with law enforcement and fire early Saturday morning in Gaston County, according to authorities.
+(QUEEN CITY NEWS) — A father and his 11-year-old are dead while a twin sister was able to escape a suspected burning home murder-suicide in Gaston County early Saturday morning, according to authorities.

 On Friday, October 20, the Gastonia Police Department says they went to a home in the 200 block of Brentwood Lane, near Stanley, with the Sheirff’s Office to serve an Involuntary Mental Commitment and a Domestic Violence Protection Order to 48-year-old Russell Blakney.